LinaMadaniyazi/Seasonal-adjustment/README.md

 # Should-we-adjust-for-season-in-time-series-studies-of-the-short-term-association-between-temperature
 This repository stores the updated R code to reproduce the analyisis presented in the article:

 Madaniyazi, Lina, et al. "Should we adjust for season in time-series studies of the short-term association between temperature and mortality?."
-Epidemiology (2022).
+Under submission.
 DOI:

 # Data
 The example datasets have been collected within the MCC (Multi-Country Multi-City) Collaborative Research Network (https://mccstudy.lshtm.ac.uk) under a data-sharing agreement and cannot be made publicly available.